statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 1. The Secretariat of the Conference of Parties shall be provided by the Director-General of UNESCO.
 2. At the request of the Conference of Parties the Director-General of UNESCO shall use to the fullest extent possible the services of the World Anti-Doping Agency on terms agreed upon by the Conference of Parties.
-3. Functioning costs related to the Convention will be funded from the regular budget of UNESCO within existing resources at an appropriate level, the Voluntary Fund established under Article 17 above or an appropriate combination thereof as determined every two years.
+3. Functioning costs related to the Convention will be funded from the regular budget of UNESCO within existing resources at an appropriate level, the Voluntary Fund established under Article 17 or an appropriate combination thereof as determined every two years.
 The financing for the Secretariat from the regular budget shall be done on a strictly minimal basis, it being understood that voluntary funding should also be provided to support the Convention.
 4. The Secretariat shall prepare the documentation of the Conference of Parties, as well as the draft agenda of its meetings, and shall ensure the implementation of its decisions.

 ### Article  33

-####Amendments to the Convention
+####Amendments

 1. Each State Party may, by written communication addressed to the Director-General of UNESCO, propose amendments to this Convention.
 The Director-General shall circulate such communication to all States Parties.
 If, within six months from the date of the circulation of the communication, at least one half of the States Parties give their consent, the Director-General shall present such proposals to the following session of the Conference of Parties.
 2. Amendments shall be adopted by the Conference of Parties with a two-thirds majority of States Parties present and voting.
-3. Once adopted, amendments to this Convention shall be submitted for ratification, acceptance, approval or accession to the States Parties.
+3. Once adopted, amendments to this Convention shall be submitted for ratification, acceptance, approval or accession to States Parties.
 4. With respect to the States Parties that have ratified, accepted, approved or acceded to them, amendments to this Convention shall enter into force three months after the deposit of the instruments referred to in paragraph 3 of this Article by two thirds of the States Parties.
 Thereafter, for each State Party that ratifies, accepts, approves or accedes to an amendment, the said amendment shall enter into force three months after the date of deposit by that State Party of its instrument of ratification, acceptance, approval or accession.
 5. A State that becomes a Party to this Convention after the entry into force of amendments in conformity with paragraph 4 of this Article shall, failing an expression of different intention, be considered: